Collaborative Teams That Transform Schools

 The Next Step in PLCs

 The core of a professional learning community is the network of collaborative teams—the groups of teachers who work together to improve student learning.
 Collaborative teams have the potential to transform major aspects of teaching and learning.
-Learn how to transition from teachers who work in isolation to teachers who work in collaboration and from stakeholders who think in terms of my responsibility to stakeholders who think in terms of our responsibility.Request workshop
+Learn how to transition from teachers who work in isolation to teachers who work in collaboration and from stakeholders who think in terms of my responsibility to stakeholders who think in terms of our responsibility.Request information

 - Gain an awareness of the research related to the concept of PLCs.